 Pension lump sum allowances (previously Lifetime Allowance)

-The Lifetime Allowance (LTA) used to be a limit on the total value of pension benefits you could build up across all registered pension arrangements without triggering a tax charge.
+The Lifetime Allowance (LTA) was a limit on the total value of pension benefits you could build up across all registered pension arrangements without paying extra.
+The LTA charge was removed from 6 April 2023.

 The allowances that apply from 6 April 2024